|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Father James B. Macelwane Annual Award in Meteorology||

-Student paper contest provides travel support and stipend for undergraduate students interested in the atmospheric sciences.
+This is a student paper contest that provides travel support and stipend for undergraduate students interested in the atmospheric sciences.

-Award Value: One-year stipend of $1,000, and partial travel support to the AMS Annual Meeting.
+Award Value: The recipient will be awarded one-year stipend of $1,000 and partial travel support to the AMS Annual Meeting.

 |AMS Macelwane Award|